ntnu-blackandbrown/clozet/README_IDATT2105_Semesterprosjekt2025.md

    - Spring Boot 3.4.4 with Java 21
    - JPA for data access
    - H2 for development, PostgreSQL for production
-   - Redis for caching
-   - Elasticsearch for search functionality
    - Cloudinary for image management
    - REST API with Spring REST Docs
    - WebSocket with SockJS/STOMP